DominionAkinrotimi/MavenMarket_Analysis/MavenMarket_Customers/README.md

 - **MavenMarket_Customers.csv**: Use this file to access the raw data of MavenMarket Customers for any external analysis or processing.

 - **MavenMarket_Customers.xlsx**: This Excel file serves as the main working document for data analysis.
 It contains cleaned and processed data, along with additional sheets for analysis and visualization.
+- NOTE: Ensure you download and open the file in Excel and not online in order to be able to use the slicers and interact with the dashboard without any hiccups.

 - **MavenMarket_Customers Documentation.doc**: Refer to this document for detailed documentation of the analysis process, insights drawn from the dataset, challenges faced, and recommendations for future actions.